BlockchainCommons/BCSwiftSecureComponents/Docs/08-ELISION-REDACTION.md

 ]
 ```

-This shows us that the `Envelope` has a subject, which is still elided, and two assertions, both of which are still elided.
+This shows us that the envelope has a subject, which is still elided, and two assertions, both of which are still elided.
 The subject is the actual credential, and the assertions are the signature and the note.

 ## Revealing the Signature